MauroAndretta/WikiRag/README.md

    ├─── `data`:  all the data
    ├─── `images`: all the images if Any
    ├─── `notebooks`: all the notebooks if Any
-   ├─── `vectorization_pipeline`: all the vectorization pipeline
-   ├─── `wiki_rag`: the WikiRag class
+   ├─── `vectorization_pipeline`: all the vectorization pipeline scripts ├─── `wiki_rag`: the WikiRag class
    ├─── `.gitignore`
    ├─── `README.md`